I’ve been buying avocados the last couple weeks. This is embarrassing because I have more than a dozen avocado trees growing in my yard.

 Buy avocados from California

-Just because an avocado was grown in California does not mean it will be high quality and great tasting, no doubt.
+Just because an avocado was grown in California does not necessarily mean it will be high quality and great tasting.
 But all other circumstances being equal (see below), California-grown avocados have a far higher likelihood of being superior.
 Over the years, I’ve found many good California avocados to buy but very few good imports.

-Secondly, I look for fruit that is green and hard, unripe.
+Secondly, I look for fruit that is unripe.
+It should be green and hard.
 You know what people do to avocados on the store shelf.
 I’m sure you don’t do it, but you’ve seen people do it.
 Mr. and Mrs. Squeezy Fingers: “Hmmm, is this one ripe?
 Squeeze, squeeze.
 Is this one ripe?
 Squeeze, squeeze.”

 But Mr. and Mrs. Squeezy Fingers don’t usually assault green and hard fruit.
 They go after black fruit, which is also easier to damage since it’s softening.
-So I buy only the greenest and most unripe fruit I can find.
-(In the photo of the bin of avocados at the top, if I had to buy one of those fruit, I’d choose a green one from the bottom of the pile.)
+So I buy only the greenest, hardest, most unripe fruit I can find.

 Buy avocados that are bagged